 When I leave my house close to the entrance there is a kiosk selling flowers.
 The owner greets me and I reply.
 He is in his shop from morning to evening in the cold and the heat.
-Selling flowers is a tough job.
-Also to produce them.
+Selling flowers is a tough job, as well producing them.
 For example on African soil irrigated by scarce supply of water and robbed from subsistence farming.
-This is were the beauties come from I put in vase on the table.
+This is where the beauties come from which I put in a vase on the table.

-I want to be aware of that buying flowers.
+I want to be aware of this when I buy flowers.

 Sometimes I just pick flowers while hiking or take pics.
 And then I paint.

 A step further is imagining flowers.
-The transition from sight, the view at something to imagination, the view inside means to me one of the most important process in art.
-The sooner or later I will imagine things.
-But at the same time it is important to me to work with real objects, with nature to stay in touch with reality.
+The transition process from the perception of something to imagination, viewing the inside is one of the most important processes in art from my aspect.
+Sooner or later I start imagining objects.
+But at the same time it is important to work with real objects or nature in order stay in touch with reality.